Ty France Player Props: Mariners vs. Guardians

 Looking to place a prop bet on Ty France?
 Check out what's available at BetMGM and sign up with this link!

+- France has 10 hits and an OBP of .419 to go with a slugging percentage of .607.
+All three of those stats rank first among Seattle hitters this season.

-- Among the qualifying batters last season, he ranked 29th in batting average, while his on-base percentage ranked 40th and he was 56th in slugging.
+- Among the qualifying batters in MLB, he ranks 29th in batting average, 42nd in on-base percentage, and 41st in slugging.

+- France will look to extend his four-game hitting streak.
+He's batting .286 in his last outings.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.